Tuesday, October 30, 2018

 More than a decade of scaffolding (©MBV)

-The scaffolding went up in 2007, and soon the stonemasons detected cracks in about half of the original 24 cornerstones.
-It became necessary to replace eight of them while others could be saved by clamping them with brackets made from titanium.
-Thus an iron ring around the steeple visible from below could be avoided.
+The scaffolding went up in 2007, and soon, the stonemasons detected cracks in about half of the original 24 cornerstones.
+Eight of them needed to be replaced, while others could be saved by clamping them with titanium brackets.
+Thus, an iron ring around the steeple visible from below could be avoided.

 A look into the spire (©MBV)